briansimiyuj/doctor-appointment-app/README.md

           1. Create a function to approve the appointment

+      *Cancel Appointment Function*

+       Cancel appointment function will open a modal to confirm the cancellation of the appointment.

+        1. Create states for modal visibility and appointment to cancel
+        2. Create a function to open the modal which takes the appointment to cancel as a parameter
+          a.
+Set the appointment to cancel state to the appointment parameter
+          b.
+Set the modal visibility state to true

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page